fanluo12/GrindForNextJob/Total.md

 ## 88. Merge Sorted Array
 ## 102. Binary Tree Level Order Traversal
 Use queue to store all the nodes, for each level, get queue size first, then loop through each level to get all the nodes' vals and add left/right sub-nodes to queue
+## 121. Best Time to Buy and Sell Stock
+Find minimum single price and in the same time find maximum profit
 ## 125. Valid Palindrome
 ## 128. Longest Consecutive Sequence
 ## 162. Find Peak Element